 What was new to the market though was the influx of capital from bounce back loans which pressurised the market (the gov will turn a blind eye).
 This influx of capital, £50k at a time was spent by many people inappropriately on low end properties, I’m expecting to see lots of these come back onto the market in 12 months or so as they realise what they got themselves in to.

+We also and lack of stock as people with empty houses and people with things like probate properties decided to hold onto them during the lockdowns.
+Couple that with the building firms and trading businesses that need a continuous flow of properties in order to cover their operating costs and you had a perfect storm for inflating the value of low end properties.
 That bubble has now burst and the results are that it is again a buyers market as more and more stock becomes available to buy.
 There is an elastic band effect as the stock that was previously held back gets put on the market, the bounce back loan users have cashed out and the rest of the market has normalised, there are bargains to be had.
+So, where is the market going next?
+To look at that we must first understand the economic situation that we are in.
+What we have due to the pandemic is a government with the equivalent of a wartime debt.
+Wartime debt is removed via inflation, so expect to see the government pushing inflationary measures going forwards.

 Inflation is the devaluing of a currency over time.
 By printing money, central banks make the current money in circulation worth less as there is more of it.
 Put simply, if you halve the value of your currency you halve your debt because the £1 you owed is now worth 50p.